exrodev/voidclicker/README.md

     E - Enables or disables the currently selected mouse button Q - Changes selected mouse button

-Once you have started the clicker it tells your how everything else works.
+Once you have started the clicker you can toggle the clicker using `V` and stop it using `Delete`.

 ---